Reactish-State

 ]);

-An update of todos, which is localized and isolated from other states, does not affect the components connected to visibilityFilter and vice versa.
+An update to todos, which is localized and isolated from other states, does not affect components connected to visibilityFilter and vice versa.

-The difference might sound insignificant, but imaging every single state update could cause every selector in every component in the entire app to run again, it suggests that decentralized state model scales better for large apps.
-In addition, some other benefits such as code-splitting are made easier by this state model.
+While the difference might seem insignificant, imagine that every small state update could cause every selector in every component across the entire app to re-run.
+This suggests that the decentralized state model scales better for large apps.
+Additionally, benefits like code-splitting are easier to implement with this state model.

-• State updates localized and isolated from other irrelevant states.
+• State updates are localized and isolated from other irrelevant states.

-• No potential naming conflicts among states/actions within the big store.
+• No potential naming conflicts among states/actions within a large store.

 • No need to use a React Hook to extract actions from the store.

-• Actions come from outside React and no need to add them into the useCallback/useEffect dep array.
+• Actions are external to React, eliminating the need to add them to the useCallback/useEffect dep array.

 Recipes